LawShelf Educational Media | Evaluated Learning Experience

 Basics of Accounting (ACC-101)

-Upon successful completion of the course, students will be able to: read and analyze balance sheets, determine and explain the significance of each entry; engage in accounting work, including the processes of matching, calculating credits and debits, cash flows, depreciation and other accounting skills; apply the basic rules of the Generally Accepted Accounting Principles (GAAP); and utilize various quantitative tools in the accounting toolbox, including ratio analyses, determining profitability and company valuation.
+Version 1: Upon successful completion of the course, students will be able to: read and analyze balance sheets, determine and explain the significance of each entry; engage in accounting work, including the processes of matching, calculating credits and debits, cash flows, depreciation and other accounting skills; apply the basic rules of the Generally Accepted Accounting Principles (GAAP); and utilize various quantitative tools in the accounting toolbox, including ratio analyses, determining profitability and company valuation.
+Version 2: Same as version 1, and includes: use the basic rules of accounting to analyze how various business practices and tactics will affect a company’s accounting system and financial performance indicators; and describe the principle of revenue recognition and apply those principles to business practices under the accrual method of accounting used by major companies.

-This course teaches students the most important principles in accounting.
-It covers the accounting process, balance sheets, cash flow analysis, record-keeping and inventory keeping.
-The course also surveys the Generally Accepted Accounting Principles (GAAP) and covers different types of ratio analyses and their rules and uses.
+Version 1: This course teaches students the most important principles in accounting.
+It covers the accounting process, balance sheets, cash flow analysis, record-keeping and inventory keeping, different types of ratio analyses and their rules and uses, and surveys the Generally Accepted Accounting Principles (GAAP).
+Version 2: Same as version 1, includes additional scholarly readings, case studies and expanded final exam.

-In the lower division baccalaureate/associate degree category, 2 semester hours in Business or Business Management (6/21).
+Version 1: In the lower division baccalaureate/associate degree category, 2 semester hours in Business or Business Management (6/21).
+Version 2: In the lower division baccalaureate/associate degree category, 3 semester hours in Business or Business Management (12/23 administrative review).